redstone-finance/redstone-oracles-monorepo/packages/eth-contracts/README.md

 ### RedstoneToken.sol

 A standard implementation of ERC20 token with an ability to mint more tokens by the authorised minter.
 Minter role can be passed to another address only by the existing minter.
-There is no limit for max token supply.
+Total token supply is limited by the MAX_SUPPLY parameter.

 This contract is not upgradable.